-The Indigenous Ensemble is open to Saskatoon Public Schools students who are emerging musicians, singers, dancers, storytellers, and artisans and have a sincere interest in developing their competencies through education and performance in choreographed demonstrative and scripted dance productions.
-All members will be expected to work toward developing multiple artistic competencies and production skills (i.e. sing powwow songs, dance powwow, jig, tell a story, make regalia, and set up a stage).
+The Indigenous Ensemble is an extracurricular program open to Saskatoon Public Schools students in Grades 7 to Grade 12 who are emerging musicians, singers, dancers, storytellers and artisans, and have a sincere interest in developing their competencies through education and performance in choreographed demonstrative and scripted dance productions.
+All members will be expected to work toward developing multiple artistic competencies and production skills (e.g., sing powwow songs, dance powwow, jig, tell a story, make regalia and set up a stage).

-To learn more about the Indigenous Ensemble please download the program information sheet or contact Don Speidel, Saskatoon Public Schools’ Cultural Liaison, at
+To learn more about the Indigenous Ensemble, please contact Don Speidel, Saskatoon Public Schools’ Cultural Liaison, at